n0f3/img-search-microservice/README.md

 ## Api documentation

 * `GET /api/imagesearch/:searchQuery`
   Used to initiate a new image search with the desired query string.
+It accepts to optional request query params, `count` (number between 1 and 10 inclusive) if you want to limit the number of results per page returned, and `offset` (0 based index) to paginate through results of query.
 Returns a list of JSON objects:
 ```
 [
   {